 Regenerated nylon material Econyl is a recycled nylon fabric created by the Italian firm Aquafil.
 Nylon is not biodegradable and has a huge environmental impact whereby many consumer’s nylon waste end up being in landfills or oceans.

-Instead of letting waste accumulate, Aquafil collects consumer synthetic waste such as plastic, fabric waste and fishing nets from the ocean so that they can be regenerated into new nylon yarn that is exactly the same quality as the regular nylon.
+Instead of letting waste accumulate, Aquafil collects consumer synthetic waste such as plastic, fabric waste and fishing nets from the ocean so that they can be regenerated into new nylon yarn that is precisely the same quality as the regular nylon.

 The waste collected is then cleaned, shredded and depolymerized to extract nylon.
 It is subsequently polymerized and transformed into yarn before being re-commercialized into textile products.